Through the generosity of the Giorgi Mushroom Company, the College of Agricultural Sciences offers funding in support of mushroom research.

 2. Proposals are restricted to 5 pages of text, figures and tables.

 3. Typically, four to six proposals ranging from $15,000 to $25,000 are awarded annually.
-We are now soliciting proposals for the new funding available July 1, 2024, through May 31, 2025.
+Please note that we are not soliciting proposals for the 2026/2027 fiscal year.

 4. Interdisciplinary proposals are strongly encouraged.
 Input will be sought from the mushroom industry; include a statement of the relevance of proposed research to industry needs.